 The Vatican City overflows with imposing religious and political history as well as works of art that witnessed it all.
 Just outside of Rome, it sits on a hilltop overlooking the Tiber River.
 Captivating and formidable, it can hardly miss on your bucket list!
-Our Rome Vatican Tours led by one of our expert guides starts with a journey through the Vatican Museums.
-Next, it takes you to the remarkable Sistine Chapel and concludes in the impressive St Peter's Basilica, the burial site of Saint Peter.
-Moreover, while receiving a lively informative commentary, you will profit from Vatican tickets to all the landmarks on our list!
+Our Vatican City tour in Rome led by one of our expert guides starts with a journey through the Vatican Museums.

 Over five million travelers visit the Vatican every year.
 This makes it one of the most visited attractions in Rome.
 As if that wasn't enough, Vatican City offers 2000 rooms of history in the Vatican Museums alone count in all the other major landmarks, and you have got a LOT on your plate.
 The crowds combined with the number of options and information create a fairly overwhelming combo.
-Even if tours are not your thing, making an exception on the guided Vatican tours is probably a good idea.
+Even if tours are not your thing, making an exception on the Guided tours of the Vatican is probably a good idea.

 Our Vatican VIP Tour is always ready to come to your rescue, whether you are buying your tickets a month in advance or last minute.
 Starting with a focused yet very informative visit to the Vatican Museums, it provides one of the best ways to see the Vatican.
 It's hard to appreciate what you see if you don't know the story behind it!